MauRuRo/MSP3-CoPo/README.md

 * Search by options: Search by Theme, Search by Author, Search by Title.
 * Create form: the user can use this form to upload a new poem, either with an existing user account or by creating a new one.
 Depending on existing/new user the username and password fields are validated differently.
 * Collaborate form: the user can use this form to collaborate on a poem and update it on the database, either as an existing or as a new user.
+* Users can/must asign a theme to their poem.
+If theme of choice is not listed, they can add a new theme to the database.
 * Users can create/collaborate on poems with one user account, but can change the Author name for each poem individually; that way a user can upload for example a published poem by a famous poet withouth having to create a new account.
 The author name used on the first upload is stored in the database and will always be returned to the forms when filling out the username and password.
 * Delete form: the user can use this form to delete a poem, but only if they are the original author; it's password protected.
 * Version history navigation: a log is kept of all the changes made to the poem and by which author.
 The user can view the version history of a poem.